dyolfan/factApp/README.txt

 REQUIREMENTS

 	For the app to function the device must have an Android API version 24 or higher.
 It won't work on older versions.

 INSTALLATION

 	To run this project in your own Android Studio just download the files anywhere on your device where you store your projects and file -> Open and find the folder where you downloaded all of the files.

+	To run the app you phone you need Android APK version 24 and up, with lover versions you will run into problems.

 	To connect the app to your own google Firebase in Android Studio under tools there is Firebase - select that and folow the steps provided there.
 Only play where you manually have to change this link is in the class AddFact.java there is a String variable named DBUrl.